nagasudhirpulla/taming_python/blog/index.md

 The approach is to create precise skills to understand all the steps to achieve a specific goal.
 This approach helps the user to acquire only the skills required for achieving a specific goal, not more not less.
-This saves a lot of time to achieve each goal.
+This saves a lot of time to achieve each goal with out pondering on unnecessary skills.

 For example, if